 Was there anything that drew you to this role?

 I’d wanted to work with Conor Hunt, the writer, producer and director, for a while.
 I was going to work with him on a show a few years ago but it never materialised.
 We had this piece and we were chatting about bringing it to life and then it came to fruition that we could put it on at The Vault.
-There was a huge draw to it because I was shooting series three of Ackley Bridge at the same time, so I was filming in the day and then I’d go down to London for rehearsals and do the show – that was like living the dream, being on a TV show in the daytime and then doing theatre at night!
+There was a huge draw to it because I was shooting Series 3 of Ackley Bridge at the same time, so I was filming in the day and then I’d go down to London for rehearsals and do the show – that was like living the dream, being on a TV show in the daytime and then doing theatre at night!
 I’d never done a two-hander either so that was something I was drawn to.
 I love historical pieces so the story of the Manchester race riot was something I really wanted to tell.

 Can you tell us about the musical, Closets at Hope Mill Theatre?